YOU SHOULD STAY HERE IN SALTA ARGENTINA

 More Information on Where to Stay in Salta

 Here’s a great overview article of 36 Hours in Salta form The NY Times and a great article on Salta province from Forbes.
 Here’s a review of both House of Jasmines and Patios de Cafayate, as well as other great places to stay in Salta, in The Telegraph.
 Here is The Telegraph’s list of best boutique hotels in Salta province.
-And a great overview of Salta city and its hotels from The Hotel Guru.
 And great survey of all the curated hotels in Salta province from the very dependable I-escape.com.

 Here’s where each of these cities are located across Salta province: